irmen/prog8/docs/source/programming.rst

 can't be used as *identifiers* elsewhere.
 You can't make a variable, block or subroutine with the name ``byte`` for instance.

+It's possible to assign a new array to another array, this will overwrite all elements in the original array with those in the value array.
+The number and types of elements have to match.
+For large arrays this is a slow operation because every element is copied over.
+It should probably be avoided.

 **Arrays at a specific memory location:**
 Using the memory-mapped syntax it is possible to define an array to be located at a specific memory location.
 For instance to reference the first 5 rows of the Commodore 64's screen matrix as an array, you can define::